DevOpsWithAlii/DevOpsWithAlimasiuzama/cmhknyfva000002l82y60amrz.md

 You’ve successfully automated deployment of a **Two-Tier Flask + MySQL Application** using a **Jenkins CI/CD pipeline** hosted on **AWS EC2**.
 This setup demonstrates your practical DevOps knowledge — perfect for your **portfolio and interviews**.

-### Read articles from **DevOpsWithAlimasiuzama** directly inside your inbox.
-Subscribe to the newsletter, and don't miss out.